scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 supporting execution environments in several dozen languages.
 We can also run the code in a Python Terminal session.

 For the user administration, we refreshed our first web interface.
 A custom JupyterHub Authenticator connects to the existing MySQL database, and triggers a SystemdSpawner that isolates the actions of users to separate processes and logins in generic home folders.

 The account management prompts by e-mail were hooked to a new Tornado Handler.

 Code Snippets
 -------------

-We use the extension [...] to provide code snippets suggesting typical applications to guide the novice user.
+In our JupyterHub deployment, we use the snippets menu provided by nbextensions [JUP15]_ to suggest typical applications to guide the novice user.

-The screen shot in Fig. :ref:`figsnippet` shows the code snippet with an example of using the blackbox solver.
+The screen shot in Fig. :ref:`figsnippet` shows the code snippet with an example of use of the blackbox solver.

 .. figure:: ./bbsolvesnippet2.png
    :align: center